Over the years, many of our clients, patients and friends have asked us how we got into the wine business. Here’s our story…

 My wife Angie and I settled in the Napa Valley in 1979, and I began practicing family medicine in Calistoga and St. Helena.
 As we made made friends with winemakers and vineyard owners, we also fell in love with the rugged beauty of the mountains south of the town.
-We started looking for property, and winemaker friend Vince Arroyo tipped us off that an unspoiled parcel up on Diamond Mountain was going on the market soon.
+We has started looking for property when winemaker friend Vince Arroyo suggested we look at an unspoiled parcel up on Diamond Mountain just before it was listed for sale.

-We drove up the deeply rutted and narrow dirt road in our Audi.
+We drove up the deeply rutted and narrow dirt road.
 As we drove higher and higher into the wilderness, we became desperate to turn around, but we couldn’t because the road was too overgrown.
 We were relieved to finally reach the clearing with the proposed building site.
 And then we took a look around.